knjk04/ageCalculator/README.md

   *Min SDK version: API level 26* (using the Java Date and Time API, but I could potentially support older APIs in the future if I used Joda)

-  /Please note that the video and screenshot below are reflective of the app on the master branch (and not necessarily this branch)/
+  *Please note that the video and screenshot below are reflective of the app on the master branch (and not necessarily this branch)*

    ![Screenshots of app](/repoMedia/bothScreens.png)